 Travel Documents – Seville in 2 days

-If you are traveling from non visa exempt countries, you have to apply for Schengen visa head of time, to travel to Spain.
+If you are traveling from non visa-exempt countries, you have to apply for Schengen visa ahead of time, to travel to Spain.
 Here is a detailed guide to application for Schengen visas.

 Keep in mind, Gibraltar and Morocco day trip options will not work out with Schengen visa, you will have to apply for individual visas for those countries, as they are not a part of the Schengen agreement.

 Euros are widely used all over Spain and Seville is no different.
 Credit cards are accepted everywhere.